Atholos/JSMusicProject/README.md

 **How to Deploy.**
  1. Download this project to your machine.
- 2. with node, run NPM install package.json.
+ 2. with node, run ```NPM install package.json```.
 This will get you all of the required dependencies.
  3. You need an SQL database for the app to run properly.
 The database structure is in the musicproject.sql file.
     - Also a .env file needs to be set up with the following content: